-2. Administering the policy
+2 Administering the policy

-2.1.
-Evaluation principles
+2.1 Evaluation principles

-The following principles will guide the evaluation of MLPs by government.
+The following principles will guide the evaluation of MLPs and POSs by government.

-2.1.1.
-Absolute discretion
+2.1.1 Absolute discretion

-Government reserves the absolute right to decline, accept, defer or redirect proposals to another government process at any point.
-This is normal for a proposal that is not in response to a competitive tendering process.
+Government reserves the absolute right to decline, accept, defer, or redirect proposals to another government process at any point.
 The MLP process is designed to mitigate the impact of such uncertainty as much as possible through a staged process and timely communication about a proposal's prospects.
 If a proposal is directed to a competitive tendering process, all reasonable steps will be taken to protect the genuine intellectual property of the proponent.
 However, the proponent should be mindful that it participates in the MLP process set out in this policy at its own risk.

-2.1.2.
-Rigorous, fair and equitable
+2.1.2 Rigorous, fair, and equitable

 The evaluation process is rigorous, and the criteria set a high standard.
-The level of rigour is scaled to the risk, value and complexity of a proposal.
+The level of rigour is scaled to the risk, value, and complexity of a proposal.
 This approach applies to all proposals and proponents.

-The level of detail required, and evaluation rigour increases progressively through the stages of the process, as the merits of a proposal are better understood.
+The level of detail required, and the evaluation rigour, increases progressively through the stages of the process as the merits of a proposal are better understood.
 Every attempt is made to provide an open door to proponents and multiple decision points to control the cost and risk to proponents and government.

-2.1.3.
-Interactive and collaborative
+2.1.3 Interactive and collaborative

-The MLP process becomes progressively more interactive and collaborative as proposals progress through the stages, as appropriate to the level of risk, investment and process rigour.
+The MLP process becomes progressively more interactive and collaborative as proposals progress through the stages, as appropriate to the level of risk, investment, and process rigour.
 During Stage 1, this is generally limited to a proponent clarifying aspects of the proposal to enable government to make an informed decision.
 This changes in Stage 2, where the level of rigour and investment justifies an 'open book' approach and greater flexibility and collaboration.
 The agreed approach and investments are detailed in the terms and conditions (the MLP Terms and Conditions) governing the MLP Process.
-The MLP Terms and Conditions may be found at the MLP webpage on wa.gov.au.
+The MLP Terms and Conditions may be found on the MLP webpage on wa.gov.au.
 Additional Stage Agreements or variations specific to each proposal may also be negotiated where required.

-2.1.4.
-Probity framework
+2.1.4 Probity framework